-Performance & Strategy
+Fund Performance and Strategy

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on the Performance tab.
-Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
+Performance does not reflect the maximum 5.5% sales charge for A Shares.
 If included, it would reduce the performance quoted.

 Click the Performance tab for standard fund performance.